maleksaadi0109/laravel-env-cli-/README.md

 ---

 ## Why lenv instead of Laravel Sail?

 While Laravel Sail provides an excellent starting point, lenv is built for developers who want a cleaner, more production-like infrastructure from day one:

-Production-like Web Server: lenv sets up Nginx out of the box instead of relying on PHP's built-in development server, ensuring your local environment closely mirrors your deployment architecture.
+- **Production-like Web Server** — lenv sets up Nginx out of the box instead of relying on PHP's built-in development server, ensuring your local environment closely mirrors your deployment architecture.

-Interactive Scaffolding: Rather than publishing and modifying docker-compose files manually after installation, lenv interactively asks for your exact stack, DB preferences, and UI framework during project creation.
+- **Interactive Scaffolding** — Rather than publishing and modifying docker-compose files manually after installation, lenv interactively asks for your exact stack, DB preferences, and UI framework during project creation.

-Seamless Command Proxying: It eliminates the need for alias configuration.
-You run lenv artisan migrate and it intuitively executes inside the proper container.
+- **Seamless Command Proxying** — It eliminates the need for alias configuration.
+You run `lenv artisan migrate` and it intuitively executes inside the proper container.

 ---